CHOQUEQUIRAO

 1. DAY 1 Cusco – Cachora – Chiquisca

-Leave Cusco at 6.00 am in private transportation, heading to the starting point at the charming town of Cachora at 2800m/9184ft, a 4- to 5-hour drive from Cusco.
-Here you’ll meet the horsemen and horses.
-Start off hiking up for 1hr ½, up to the Abra Capuliyoc at 2750m/9020ft, from here you’ll get great views of the surrounding mountains and the Apurimac River Canyon.
-Continue descending for two more hours to Chiquisca, where you’ll spend the night.
+We will leave Cusco at 6.00 a.m. in our private transportation, heading to the starting point of the trek, at the charming town of Cachora (altitude: 2800 m / 9184 ft).
+It will be a 4- to 5-hour drive from Cusco.
+Here you will meet the staff, and you will start off hiking up for 1.5 hours up to the Abra Capuliyoc at 2750 m / 9020 ft, from here you’ll get great views of the surrounding mountains and the Apurimac River Canyon.
+Then, continue descending for two more hours to Chiquisca, where you will spend the night.

 Daily Trek Statistics